slietar/comserde/readme.md

 ### Serializing any object

-Objects the are not marked with `@serializable` and that do not implement `__serializable__()` will be pickled, and a warning is emitted if the the `pickle` encoding is not explicit.
-Encoding a large number of pickled objects can significantly increase the output size due to the overhead of the pickle format.
+Objects that are not marked with `@serializable` and that do not implement `__serializable__()` are pickled when serialized, and a warning is emitted if the the `pickle` format is not explicit.
+Keep in mind that pickling a large number of individual objects can significantly increase the output size due to the overhead of each pickled object.

 ### Handling exceptions